 Solution?
 Balance grindability with the taste aspect (acidity/sweetness) of the coffee.

 A coffee with lower sugar levels like washed coffees will generally need a finer grind to help water access more of the coffee and dissolve sugars to balance the acidity.
 This means lesser development or a lighter roast to reduce the brittleness of the coffee.
 Likewise a sweeter coffee such as natural processed coffees, can afford to be roasted darker or go through more development.
 The sweetness is easier to extract through a coarse grind.

 This is quite counter-intuitive because most roasters would argue that going lighter would also simultaneously increase the acidity of the coffee and make it harder to balance.
 But there are actually ways to roast lighter and soften the acidity of a coffee at the same time.
 We teach all of these in our Ultimate Roasting Course.

 Finally, if everything you've tried in the roast and brew doesn't work, might the cause be the green coffee?
 What if low quality coffee doesn't carry enough sweetness to help balance and create an enjoyable drink?

 I would say this is rarely the case with specialty coffee or even high grade commodity coffee.
 It may be possible with robusta or really low grade, defective coffee where bitterness tends to be higher.
 Lucky for you and me, we both don't drink low quality coffee right?
 That's why we always look for specialty coffee from traceable and sustainable sources.
-If not, you can always support other roasters from Singapore which do so by heading to beans.sg to buy their delicious coffees!
+Check out our online shop for some delicious coffees!